aritro6/Teacher-Rating/pair_morning.md

 <br>
 <br>
 # Summing our losses.
-During the 2001-02 offseason, the Oakland A's lost three key free agents to larger market teams: first baseman 2000 AL MVP Jason Giambi (`giambja01`) to the New York Yankees, outfielder Johnny Damon (`damonjo01`) to the Boston Red Sox, and closing pitcher Jason Isringhausen (`isrinja01`) to the St. Louis Cardinals as well as infielder Rainer Gustavo "Ray" Olmedo (``'saenzol01'``).
+During the 2001-02 offseason, the Oakland A's lost three key free agents to larger market teams:

+1. first baseman 2000 AL MVP Jason Giambi (`giambja01`) to the New York Yankees
+2. outfielder Johnny Damon (`damonjo01`) to the Boston Red Sox
+3. closing pitcher Jason Isringhausen (`isrinja01`) to the St. Louis Cardinals
+4. as well as infielder Rainer Gustavo "Ray" Olmedo (``'saenzol01'``)

 ![](images/3ballplayers.png)